 - Also, the asset allocation rebalancing will to some extent help in investing when the market is low and encash when the market is high.

 Perceived Risk Vs Real Risk

-At times, an investor may get so engrossed and have a pre-occupied notion that stock trading is lesser riskier than investing in equity mutual funds for long-term.
+At times, an investor may get so engrossed and have a pre-occupied notion that stock trading is lesser riskier than investing in equity mutual funds for the long-term.
 However, his perception is wrong.